rpires71/milestone1/README.md

 </td>
   </tr>
   <tr>
-    <td colspan="2"><strong>Justification:</strong> O Clean, valid code enhances cross-browser compatibility, improves accessibility, and supports SEO.
+    <td colspan="2"><strong>Justification:</strong> Clean, valid code enhances cross-browser compatibility, improves accessibility, and supports SEO.
 It also reduces the likelihood of rendering issues or broken functionality, and aligns with professional standards in web development.
 </td>
   </tr>
   <tr>